-ANALYZE Write a journal entry based on your reflections of "The Shocking Message" (Learning Outcomes #1-3) This activity will be used to monitor attendance.
+DISCUSS AND ANALYZE The Shocking Message (Learning Outcomes #1-3) This activity will be used to monitor attendance.
+(Due Nov.
+17)

-WEEK 13: (November 18-24) "The Formation of a Western Literature
+WEEK 13: (November 18 - 24) on "The Formation of a Western Literature

 - READ lecture notes and view PowerPoint on "The Formation of a Western Literature".

-(Learning Outcome #1) - Read lecture notes and view Chaucer ppt.
-(Learning Outcome #1) - Overview of Chaucer's Canterbury Tales and readings Compact Anthology of World Literature Part II pgs 8-36 - DISCUSS Chaucer's Pilgrims and Christianity (Learning Outcomes #2-3) This activity will be due by 11:55 p.m. on Nov.24 and will be used to monitor attendance. - ANALYZE: Essay #3: Medieval Times.
-This activity will be due by 11:55 p.m. on Nov.
-24 and will be used to monitor attendance. - This unit will fulfill Learning Outcomes #1-5, from 1.
+(Learning Outcome #1)

+- Read lecture notes and view Chaucer ppt.
+(Learning Outcome #1) - Overview of Chaucer's Canterbury Tales and readings Compact Anthology of World Literature Part II pgs 8-36

+- DISCUSS Chaucer's Pilgrims and Christianity (Due Nov.
+24) (Learning Outcomes #2-3)

+- ANALYZE: Essay #3: Medieval Times This activity will be due by 11:55 p.m. on Nov.
+24 and will be used to monitor attendance!!

+This unit will fulfill Learning Outcomes #1-5, from 1.
 Identifying key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions. #2 Analyzing literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods, #3 demonstrating knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions, #4 articulating the aesthetic principles that guide the scope and variety of works in the arts and humanities, and #5 writing research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.

-- Week 14-15: Nov.
-25-Dec 8 which includes Thanksgiving, so plan for that Major Analytical Paper due Dec 6 by 11:55 p.m. \\Note the different day\\ Discussions due by the Dec 1 at 11:55 p.m.
+Week 14-15: Nov.
+25 - Dec.
+8 which includes Thanksgiving, so plan for that Major Analytical Paper due December 1 by 11:55 p.m., Discussions due by the 4th at 11:55 p.m.

 - Read Shakespeare's Hamlet

-- DISCUSS Hamlet-
+- DISCUSS Hamlet-there will be multiple postings for you to respond to.

-- To Act or Not to Act; Due Dec 1
+- To Act or Not to Act (Due Dec.
+4)

-- Theme of Poison ; Due Dec 1
+- Theme of Poison (Due Dec.
+4)

-Finish research paper by Dec 6.
-This activity will be used to monitor attendance.
+Finish research paper by Dec.
+1. This activity will be used to monitor attendance.

-Final week : Final Test.
-Dec.
-9-10 only!
+Final week : Final Exam is available Dec.
+4-9 only!
 This test will cover all the Power Points, Lecture Notes, and readings since Test #3.
 This will fulfill Learning Outcomes #1-3.
-NOTE: This final will close at 9:00 p.m. on the 10th, so please be aware of the difference between this and other tests!
+NOTE: This final will close at 11:55 p.m. on the 9th, so please pay attention.
 This activity will be used to monitor attendance.

-\\This schedule is subject to change: please monitor and keep up with communications.\\
+This schedule is subject to change: please monitor and keep up with communications.